alexli-77/journals/AutomaticTest_Factoring_for_Java.md

 [AutomaticTest Factoring for Java](https://www.ase-conferences.org/olbib/p114-saff-430.pdf)

-This paper talkde about how to provide the benefits of focused tests to a developer who has only written system tests.
-And the authors proposed test factoring before and described the automated test factoring in detail.
+This paper talked about how to provide the benefits of focused tests to a developer who has only written system tests.
+The authors described the automated test factoring in detail.

+In their previous work, they proposed dynamic test factoring.
+The authors performed practical dynamic test factoring for a Java program in this paper.
+They presented the dynamic capture-replay technique to construct mock objects to replace the real objects environment.
+This paper was published in 2004, but it provided an excellent solution to optimize the running time of the system test suite.

 ### Capture and replay technique